 Our Story

-From a grassroots acoustic concert on Palm Drive to an award-winning eco-festival — the journey of Earth Hour Jamaica.
+From a grassroots acoustic concert at Emancipation Park to an award-winning eco-festival — the journey of Earth Hour Jamaica.

 The Timeline